 Flamex PF-1 Fire Retardant Spray For Wood Description:

-When Flamex PF-1 fire retardant spray is applied, the wood substrate being extinguished is cooled down by the thermal endothermic reaction, and produces extinguishing water that does not evaporate as quickly as regular water does.
+When Flamex PF-1 interior wood fire retardant spray is applied, the wood substrate being extinguished is cooled down by the thermal endothermic reaction, and produces extinguishing water that does not evaporate as quickly as regular water does.
 The burning material can therefore be wetted more effectively, making it easier to contain the fire and avoiding the high temperatures that normally occurs with a fire.
 When catching fire, the treated wood is immediately cooled, and therefore will not burn and cannot be ignited easily.
 Extinguishing water becomes a chemical water that contains a nitrogen and oxygen mixture and forms a gas that replaces the surrounding oxygen which a fire needs to survive.

 Since Flamex PF-1 fire retardant penetrates and becomes part of the substrate. the life of the flame retardant is permanent as long as it is applied in a humidity controlled environment.
 If the environmental humidity cannot be sustained at 70% or below, we recommend using Flamex PF-2.